jaredm22/hive-take-home/README.md

 It has the following props:
 - **multipleSelect** - boolean
-  - Indicated if list allows for multiple selections
+  - Indicates if list allows for multiple selections
 - **label** - string
   - Dropdown menu label
 - **items** - [string]